Abdel Razzaq Takriti

 Professor Takriti is a committed teacher who has designed and delivered a range of survey and specialized courses.
 A winner of several teaching awards, he received, in 2019, the prestigious Middle East Studies Association of North America (MESA) Undergraduate Education Award in recognition of his pedagogical contributions.
 At the University of Houston, he currently offers undergraduate and graduate courses on global anticolonialism, modern Arab historiography, Arab revolutions, and Palestinian history.
 He welcomes PhD and MA students working on modern Arab history.

-- Translated into Arabic as: Dhufar: Thawrat Riyah Mawsimiyya.
+- Translated into Arabic as Dhufar: Thawrat al-Riyah al-Mawsimiyya.
 Beirut: Jadawel, 2019.

-“Ishkalyat al-Muwatana fi al-Tajamu’at al-Filasteenya fi Orouba wa al-Ameriykiyatayn” in Shahin, Khalil (ed.)
-Al-Tajamu’at al-Filastinyia wa Tamathulatuha.
-Ramallah: Markaz Masarat, 2013.
+“Ishkaliyat al-Muwatana fi al-Tajamu’at al-Filastiniyya fi Orouba wa al-Ameriykiyatayn” in Shahin, Khalil (ed.)
+Al-Tajamu’at al-Filastiniyya wa Ramallah: Markaz Masarat, 2013.